iammiori/DataAnalysisAndPractice/README.md

 # DataAnalysisAndPractice
-> This project is a Sejong Univ.
-19-Fall Data Analysis And Practice class final project.
+> This project is  **Sejong Univ.
+19-Fall Data Analysis And Practice class final project**.
 ## Recommender system using yelp

 ### Overview